iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Played Volleyball in high school and went till zonal and taluk level.
 Apart from these I played chess, kabbadi, kho-kho, badminton 🏸, cricket,throw ball

 • Coming to mobile and desktop gaming I have played Call of duty, Far Cry 3, FIFA , NFS Most Wanted, Clash Royale, Clash of Clans , PUBG.
-I like strategy and battle royale games
+My preference is strategy and battle royale games

 • When I was in primary school, I enrolled myself in to learning Abacus 🧮 at GNELS Abacus https://generationnextedu.com/.
 I graduated from their program.
 I did participate at state level and national-level competition.
 Even today I use visual abacus for most of the calculations I do in my daily life